roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-01 ****** bydawn1958© Dawn shivered feeling Brenda's despair.
+Dawn shivered feeling Brenda's despair.
 Ray left his girlfriend sitting beside the man and he returned to his seat beside Dawn with the biggest grin on his face.
 "His name's Rod and the guy already had his cock out," Ray whispered, shocking her out of dreamland.
 "Guess some guys don't give a shit whose watching.
 He swears to make sweet Brenda swallow a big load of chizz."

  Dawn merely glanced at Ray knowing there was nothing she could do.
 Then she turned and watched the stranger go to work.
 Much to her dismay, the man lifted Brenda's blouse and exposed her boobs.
 Then he slobbered all over the illustrious 34b's making enough noise to draw attention.
 Dawn glanced around to see many of he moviegoers were now watching the private exhibition instead of the porno movie.